neondatabase/website/content/docs/guides/protected-branches.md

     ![Branch page](/docs/guides/ip_allow_branch_page.png)

 3. Select a branch from the table.
-In this example, we'll set our primary branch `main` as a protected branch.
+In this example, we'll configure our primary branch `main` as a protected branch.
 4. On the branch page, click the **More** drop-down menu and select **Set as protected**.

     ![Set as protected](/docs/guides/ip_allow_set_as_protected.png)